 In the same way, Magdalena's work has developed within a reflection about the geometric made not exclusively from the rigid logos associated with modern geometric abstractionism, but from a relationship with the erotic-intuitive that drives her to cross-relate geometic forms with forms and elements of the natural world in an original spirit.

 Behind the homogenous appearance of Surfaces, there is definitely a complex weaving of themes and intensions warped with extraordinary genius and intuition demanding a presentation that includes various threads.
-On one hand, Surfaces, as Magdalena spontaneously said when she briefly presented the project for the first time is a homage to the square, that supreme form of abstraction, and its possibilities in space.
+On one hand, Surfaces, as Magdalena spontaneously said when she briefly presented the project for the first time is an homenage to the square, that supreme form of abstraction, and its possibilities in space.
 It is on the other hand a meditation on how space is made place through the sensate experiences of the body that transits it, just as Sandra Pinardi puts it beautifully in her text.
 It is as well a very personal display about the differences and relationships between painting and drawing.
 And last, the great theme: transit (or should I say transmutation?), a transit that goes from the geometric to sensation, as well as from sensation to geometry.
 Said in different words, the work engages the process of naturalization of the abstract and abstraction of the natural.
 In the following notes I want to open some minuscule windows into some of the fantasies I have about that encounter that I still find so amazing, and into some shreds of a biography that doesn't really want to be told, but only insinuated.

 Ancestors in situ

-Coming back to the uncomfortable bits, no one who walks through the halls of Surfaces can ignore the presence of some homages that Magdalena plays, more or less deliberately according to the case, to Mondrian and Malevich, masters who lend themselves perfectly to illustrate how the imaginal worlds of the pioneers of modern geometric abstractionism were criss-crossed by original intensions and associations that were far removed form concepts of «art for art's sake».
-Piet Mondrian ( 1872-1944), the purest and most determined of the great precursors of abstraction, joined the Dutch Theosophical Society in 1909 and used to say that he had learned everything he knew from Madame Blavatsky.
+Coming back to the uncomfortable bits, no one who walks through the halls of Surfaces can ignore the presence of some homages that Magdalena pays, more or less deliberately according to the case, to Mondrian and Malevich, masters who lend themselves perfectly to illustrate how the imaginal worlds of the pioneers of modern geometric abstractionism were criss-crossed by original intensions and associations that were far removed from concepts of «art for art's sake».
+Piet Mondrian (1872-1944), the purest and most determined of the great precursors of abstraction, joined the Dutch Theosophical Society in 1909 and used to say that he had learned everything he knew from Madame Blavatsky.
 From Theosophy he derived his permanent conviction that life was destined to evolve and that the aim of art was to embody this principle.
 It's from there that he also takes the concept that affirms that the progress to the ultimate revelation comes through the reconciliation of opposite forces.
 Mondrian was very preoccuped with the tension between the vertical and the horizontal, and according to his notes, the black lines that structure his big planes of colour and later the cruciform clusters that characterize him, represent the battle towards the unity of the cosmic duality and the religious symmetry which is the web that sustains the material universe.

 Kasimir Malevich (1878-1935) is the Russian painter who gave birth to Suprematism (1913), an artistic movement based on a geometric grammar constituted by squares and circles.
 Malevich was a mystic, influenced by Theosophy and by Piotr Ouspensky, Russian mathematician and main collaborator of the influential mystic Georges Ivanovich Gurdjieff.
-Malevich, who was a contemplative, defined Suprematism as a medium to demonstrate the supreme states of conscience through the supreme state of painting, which was non-objectivation.
-This non-objectivation of Supramatism implies the radical destruction of the objective world, and it recognizes but one world, the one of the abyss of the Self.
-Thus, his most famous work, The Back Square (1913) was for him at the same time «the absolute symbol of modernity», pure feeling and an icon of the divine and unmanifested Absolute, of which can be said only what it is not.
+Malevich, who was a contemplative, defined Suprematism as a medium to demonstrate the supreme states of conscience through the supreme state of painting, which was non-objectification.
+This non-objectification of Suprematism implies the radical destruction of the objective world, and it recognizes but one world, the one of the abyss of the Self.
+Thus, his most famous work, The Back Square (1913) was for him at the same time «the absolute symbol of modernity», pure feeling and an icon of the divine and un-manifested Absolute, of which can be said only what it is not.
 In fact, when The Black Square was shown in the last Futurist exhibition in Saint-Petersburg (December, 1915), the piece was hung in a corner up the roof, where Orthodox families hung their icons (called the «Golden Corner»), and the people would cross themselves at seeing it.
 On the other hand, Malevich always considered light to be a feature of the sacred.
 His piece White on White (1918), is also an important reference to be able to recognize the distant echoes in Magdalena´s proposal.
 For him this was a representation of the light before the creation of the world, before it illumined the objects giving them form and colour.

 If we consider Malevich's square —both the black and the white ones— as an image of the Absolute without attributes, an image of perfect Emptiness, the via negativa , Magdalena's square, in almost all of its epiphanies, and particularly in Venice (3i00, Surfaces), would be a feminine icon of the Supreme that integrates logos and eros, matter transparent to pure spirit, a plenum of primal waters that affirms the manifest world and is capable of giving the great yes over its elemental surface.